travelgateX/documentation-site/content/connectiontypesbuyers/hotel-x/hotel-solutions/transfers.md

 >The response structure is the same as the book response.

-You can see that status has changed to *cancelled*.
+You can see that status has the value "cancelled".